cheblin/AdHoc-protocol/README.md

 import org.unirail.AdHoc.*;//        importing AdHoc protocol annotations

-public class MyDemoProject {} //this public class name is AdHoc protocol project name
+public class MyDemoProject {//this class ( and file ) name, is the AdHoc protocol description project name

-class Server implements InCS, InCPP, InC { //for this host code will be generated in C#, C++ and C
+	public static class Server implements InCS, InCPP, InC { //this host/node code will be generated in C#, C++ and C

 	}

-class Client implements InKT, InTS, InRUST {
+	public static class Client implements InKT, InTS, InRUST {

 	}
+}
 ```
-The `implements` java keyword denotes the list of the desired target programming languages for the particular host.
+The `implements` java keyword on host, denotes the list of the desired target programming languages for the particular host.

-Each participant can have _several_ interfaces thru which they exchange the information with others.
-Interfaces are expressed with java `interface` keyword.
+Each host can enclose _several_ communication interfaces through which it exchanges information with others.
+Communication interfaces are expressed with java `interface` keyword.
+An interface has to be connected with others by Channels entity.
+Otherwise, it ignored.

-Every interface can contain multiple packs that host can **RECEIVE** and handle through this interface.
+Every communication interface can contain multiple packs, that the host can **RECEIVE** and handle through this interface.
+Packets declarations can be nested in each other.
-Packs are, minimal transmitted information unit, and denoted with `class` java construction inside the interface.
+Packs are, minimal transmitted information unit, and denoted with `class` java construction inside the interface or host.
+Packets declared in the host body, outside of any interfaces, if they are not referenced by other packets situated inside an interface, are ignored.
-> **Packets names should be unique!**
+> **Packet's names should be unique!
+This rule is checked by AdHocAgent utility before upload description**

 Pack `class` fields are a list of exact information it contains.